Forget time Management

 Take this number and multiply it by 52.
 That’s how many hours you’re spending on activities that don’t mean anything to you! 😲

-Still convinced you can’t grow your business, write that book, start a new fitness regime or just have downtime?
+Still convinced you can’t grow your business, reach your rocks, start a new fitness regime or just have downtime?

-What would you do with 250, 500 or more hours in your life in a year?
+What would you do with that extra 250, 500 or more hours in your life in a year?

 The Trap of Time Management